StarRocks/starrocks/docs/en/sql-reference/sql-functions/string-functions/ngram_search.md

   :::tip

   - The length of the `needle` value can not be larger than 2^15.
 Otherwise an error will be thrown.
-If `haystack` is a column name, and an N-Gram bloom filter index is created for that column in the table, then the index can accelerate the computation speed of the `ngram_search` function.
   - If the length of the `haystack` value is larger than 2^15, this function will return 0.
   - If the length of the `haystack` or `needle` value is smaller than `gram_num`, this fucntion will return 0.